VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 ### 5. Environment-Specific Configuration

-EnvSettings resources remain per-environment and are applied at reconciliation time, not stored in the Release.
+EnvSettings resources remain per-environment and are applied at reconciliation time, not stored in the ComponentRelease.

 **Example EnvSettings:**